Grafton, West Virginia: 2000 census

-National Cemeteries
+National cemeteries

 Thornsbury Bailey Brown was the first soldier killed in the Civil War, at Fetterman, now part of Grafton.
 He is interred at the Grafton National Cemetery.
 This was opened in 1868 to provide a burial ground for Union soldiers who died in West Virginia's military hospitals and battlefields.
 The Federal Government selected Grafton as the site of the national cemetery for its proximity to the Maple Avenue Cemetery, which already contained the remains of many US Civil War veterans.

 On June 14, the first governor of West Virginia, Arthur Boreman, officially dedicated the cemetery.
 The cemetery contains more than 2,100 interments, including 1,252 Union soldiers.
 613 Civil War soldiers are buried as unknowns and their graves are identified with six-inch square marble markers.
 In 1875, an Act of Congress was passed authorizing "preservation and maintenance" of the cemetery.
 Two plaques on the lowest terrace contain stanzas from Theodore O'Hara's poem "Bivouac of the Dead."

 Memorial Day services at Grafton National Cemetery include a special tradition known locally as "Flower Strewing Day".
 Historically, each year a parade begins in downtown Grafton and winds to the cemetery, where town children place flowers at each grave marker.
 The day concludes with a memorial service officiated by a prominent West Virginian.
 Every governor, except one who served a term of only six days, has spoken at the Grafton National Cemetery at least once during their term in office.

+Folklore

+The Grafton Monster

+On June 15, 1964, Grafton Sentinel reporter Robert Cockrell spotted a mysterious creature in Grafton while he was on the road around 11 p.m. near the Tygart Valley River.
+This creature was large, standing around 7-9 feet tall, white, hairy and without a noticeable head.
+After witnessing this encounter, Cockrell was eager to write an article on the monster.
+The reports of this creature were thought to be unbelievable by the editors of the paper and they originally rejected his article.
+However, after more sources began to witness similar encounters, the news outlet allowed Cockrell to publish the report.
+Following Cockrell’s report, numerous individuals claimed to have seen the creature, leading to widespread interest and local investigations.
+No physical evidence has been found to substantiate the sightings.

+On June 15, 2024, Grafton celebrated the 60th anniversary of the Grafton Monster sighting during its Grafton Monster Festival.
+Hundreds of visits and vendors packed the streets of Grafton for the soft opening of the Grafton Monster Museum, located at 107 West Main St. The events that occurred during the two-day festival included guest speakers, a cryptid cosplay contest, and even a Grafton Monster calling contest, which resembled a whistling noise.
+The town is planning to make the Grafton Monster Festival a yearly event occurring each year on June 15.

+Grafton is a location in the game Fallout 76.

+Education

+The sole school district in the county is Taylor County School District.